-What can I do with a philosophy (or Philosophy-Psychology) Degree?
+What can I do with a philosophy major?

-Many students come to ask me what they can do with a philosophy
+Many students ask me what they can do with a philosophy B.A. (or with

-B.A. (or with our joint B.A. in philosophy and psychology -- which I
+our joint B.A. in philosophy and psychology -- which I will hereafter

-will hereafter refer to as "PP").
-I would like to make four
+refer to as "PP").
+I would like to make five observations in reply.

 1. A Degree Increases your Earnings